How to Choose the Radius of Curvature for Focused Piezo Ceramics

 Engineering decision notes

-Use this article when the choice is not just a shape, but a material tradeoff between sensitivity, loss, coupling, stability, and operating field.
+Use this article when curved ceramic geometry, focal distance, acoustic intensity, and assembly tolerances matter more than a flat element comparison.
 For "How to Choose the Radius of Curvature for Focused Piezo Ceramics", the practical value is in turning the topic into a measurable selection or sourcing decision.

 Selection checks